croaky/laptop/books/sicp.md

 Observe that the expression `(withdraw 25)`, evaluated twice, yields different values.
-This is a new kind of behavior for a procedure.
+This is a new kind of behavior for a proc.

 To implement `withdraw`,
-we can use a variable `balance` to indicate the balance of and account and define `withdraw` as a procedure that accesses `balance`.
+we can use a var `balance` to indicate the balance of and account and define `withdraw` as a proc that accesses `balance`.

 ```lisp
 (define balance 100)